 Courts have long recognized bankruptcy courts can perform a gatekeeping function.
 Under the "Barton doctrine," the bankruptcy court may require a party to "obtain leave of the bankruptcy court before initiating an action in district court when the action is against the trustee or other bankruptcy-court-appointed officer, for acts done in the actor's official capacity."
 Villegas v.
 Schmidt, 788 F.3d 156, 159 (5th Cir.
 2015) (emphasis added) (quoting Carter v.
-Rodgers, 220 F.3d 1249, 1252 (11th Cir.
+Rodgers, 220 F.3d 1249, 1252) (11th Cir.
 2000)); accord Barton v.
-Barbour, 104 U.S. 126 (1881).
-17 In Villegas, we held "that a party must continue to file with the relevant bankruptcy court for permission to proceed with a claim against the trustee."
+Barbour, 104 U.S. 126 (1881).17 In Villegas, we held "that a party must continue to file with the relevant bankruptcy court for permission to proceed with a claim against the trustee."
 788 F.3d at 158.
 Relevant here, we left to the bankruptcy court, faced with pre-approval of a claim, to determine whether it had subject matter jurisdiction over that claim in the first instance.
 Id. at 158-59; see, e.g., Carroll v.
 Abide, 788 F.3d 502, 506-07 (5th Cir.
-2015) (noting Villegas "rejected an argument that the Barton doctrine does not apply when the bankruptcy court lacked jurisdiction").
-In other words, we need not evaluate whether the bankruptcy court would have jurisdiction under every conceivable claim falling under the widest interpretation of the gatekeeper provision.
-We leave that to the bankruptcy court in the first instance.18
+2015) (noting Villegas "rejected an argument that the Barton doctrine does not

-The Advisors also maintain that Highland Capital is neither a receiver nor a trustee, so Barton has no application here.
+17 The Advisors also maintain that Highland Capital is neither a receiver nor a trustee, so Barton has no application here.
 We disagree.
 Highland Capital, for all practical purposes, was a debtor in possession entitled to the rights of a trustee.
-See 7 COLLIER ON BANKRUPTCY ¶ 1101.01 ("The debtor in possession is generally vested with all of the rights and powers of a trustee as set forth in section 1106 . . . ."); see also Carter, 220 F.3d at 1252 n.4. (finding no distinction between bankruptcy court "approved" and bankruptcy court "approinted" officers).
+See 7 Collier on Bankruptcy ¶1101.01 ("The debtor in possession is generally vested with all of the rights and powers of a trustee as set forth in section 1106..."); see also Carter, 220 F.3d at 1252 n.4 (finding no distinction between bankruptcy court "approved" and bankruptcy court "appointed" officers).